Kerikeri: St. James Church

-The new and slightly larger St James, built of weatherboard and battens, was dedicated in 1878.
-It was another 85 years before the church was extended to its present-day size to cater for a growing congregation (1963).
-In 1968 a damaging tornado hit Kerikeri with enough force to skew St James' off line.
-Services had to be held elsewhere until a major repair and restoration was completed.
-The church bell came from HMNZS Black Prince, a light cruiser which had served with the Royal New Zealand Navy.
+St James Church is a Gothic Revival Anglican church situated on a hillock overlooking the Kerikeri Basin.
+The church was built in 1878 to replace an earlier chapel constructed in 1829.
+St James was opened by the Reverend Taua and Archdeacon of Waimate Edward Clarke.
+In the 1960s St James Church was expanded due to growth in the population of Kerikeri.

 Stone Store

 The Stone Store, a former storehouse, is the oldest stone building in New Zealand, construction having begun on 19 April 1832.
 The keystone above the door bearing the date 1833 is thought to have been carved by the stonemason William Parrott who cut the Sydney sandstone in situ, but construction of the building was not actually completed until mid-1836.

 Stone was used because the missionaries needed a vermin-free, fireproof area for their supplies and provisions, and for improved security from inquisitive Māori.
 There was a plan to build a mill where the bridge exists now, and to protect the flour produced from locally grown wheat in the store.
 But the mill was never built, and the millstones brought out from England went inland to Waimate North instead.

 Curiously enough, when work started on the building, Māori were already moving out of the district, and when it was finally completed there were very few Māori remaining at Kerikeri.
 Furthermore, there were rumblings within the missionary community that Kerikeri was becoming the backwater of missionary activity, eliminating the need to store goods and provisions there.
 It was considered a folly at the time, but one that blesses Kerikeri today.

 Over the years, the Stone Store suffered the cumulative effects of adjacent traffic movements and the ravages of normal wear and tear.
 Costly remedial work was required and in the 21st century a bypass was constructed and opened on 23 June 2008, to divert traffic and protect the building for posterity.
 The old stone store bridge was completely removed in the second half of 2008.
 The reasons for removal of the original bridge are controversial, and there was a groundswell of protest from a number of local residents.
 The bridge was removed regardless and the debate over whether this was the correct course of action has yet to be resolved in the minds of many residents.
 The building has been restored to its original state, but does not include the tower on the roof containing the clock removed from the chapel further up the hill, which was removed as a safety measure a long time ago.